 Subject to the prior-information rights of the other institutions or national or international authorities, the press will be informed immediately of any decision taken at Commission level.
 Information and press releases must not be delayed until later in the day or the following day while awaiting an appearance by the Commission Member concerned in the press room or the multi-language availability of the press releases concerned.

-The SPP will continue to monitor the quality of press releases and fact sheets and to supply accurate technical data.
+The SPP will continue to monitor the quality of press releases, Q&A and fact sheets and supply accurate technical data.

-Constant efforts will be made to ensure that these are disseminated at the start of the midday briefing.
+Constant efforts will be made to ensure that press material due to be published with the Daily News is disseminated at the start of the midday briefing.

 e) Language cover

-Interpretation into English and French will be available at the midday briefing other than on Wednesdays, the day when the Commission meets, when interpretation into all Community languages is available.
+Interpretation into English and French will be available at the midday briefing.
+On the day when the College of Commissioners meets, the Commission’s services will make every effort to provide the interpretation into all EU languages.
 For press conferences there will be as many languages as possible, including at least the language of the Commission Member and the languages important to the subject being discussed.
 English and French will be available for technical briefings.
 Translations of press releases will be made available in English, French and German and in the languages important to the subject under discussion.